 Does TiVo Roamio OTA stream to mobile devices?

-TiVo Roamio OTA requires the purchase of TiVo Stream at $130 to stream to mobile devices.
-The TiVo Stream will allow you to download live and recorded TV to iOS and Android™ smartphones and tablets, both in and out of your home.
-It will also allow you to watch your recorded shows on an Amazon Fire™ TV or Apple TV® in another room of your home.
+TiVo Roamio OTA allows you to watch live and recorded TV to iOS and Android™ smartphones and tablets, both in and out of your home.
+It will also let you watch your recorded shows on an Amazon Fire™ TV or Apple TV® in another part of your home.

 Does TiVo Roamio OTA require external storage?